rust-lang/this-week-in-rust/drafts/2018-01-02-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [crossbeam-channel](https://crates.io/crates/crossbeam-channel), a crate that improves multi-producer multi-consumer channels compared to what the standard library offers.
-Thanks to [leodasvacas](https://users.rust-lang.org/u/leodasvacas) for the suggestion!
+This week's crate is [YEW](https://github.com/DenisKolodin/yew), a framework for making Elm/React/Angular-like client web-apps with Rust.
+Thanks to [Willi Kappler](https://users.rust-lang.org/u/willi_kappler) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!